peace-adamu/LITA-Project-Customer-Subscription-Analysis/README.md

 No Results: The query returned no customers with subscriptions longer than 12 months.
 #### Key Points:
--Subscription Duration: All subscriptions in the dataset are 12 months or less.
+- Subscription Duration: All subscriptions in the dataset are 12 months or less.
--Consistency: Aligns with the previous analysis showing an average subscription duration of 12 months.
+- Consistency: Aligns with the previous analysis showing an average subscription duration of 12 months.
 This query confirms that no customer has a subscription duration exceeding 12 months, suggesting a standard annual subscription model.

 ### SQL Query Discussion: Calculate Total Revenue by Subscription Type